 clubhouse and see who had broken in their gloves pretty well, and sometimes I'd

 trade a couple of my backups for one that I really liked.
 Did you see my glove

 That originally belonged to my

 The guy who started me thinking about it was a terrific shortstop by the name of Willie Miranda, God rest his soul.
 Willie was there when I first came up and he had tongue depressors in the thumb to keep it stiff, he had foam rubber in different places where the leather might be tearing up.
 He got me thinking, so once I broke a glove in, I'd use it until I just couldn't use it anymore.
 Up to two years.

 psychological part of it as well.
 I remember, early in my career, someone broke

-into our clubhouse in Boston and stole some of our gloves.
-I
+into our clubhouse in

 When people talk about your career they always talk about defense, first and foremost, often overlooking the '64 MVP award and career home run totals.
 Does that ever frustrate you?

 Does it bother me?
 Not at all.
 I've been very fortunate.

 The complete Table of Contents for the ‘Baseball Men' interview series can be found here.